 Between the Norwegian Sea and the North Atlantic, lies The Faroe Islands.
 Halfway between Iceland and Norway.
 I did not choose Faroe Islands for any particular reason, its landscape was stunning in its own right.
 The islands were formed in layers, and that is what you will see now, mountains, valleys, and fjords, surrounded by ocean.
 I have never felt more alone and more at peace than in this desolate paradise.

-I traveled through the islands, stopping along to see the wildly picturesque places such as Gásadalur, which is where you will find the Mulafossur Waterfall, to Gjógv, a lovely little village enclosed by mountains and ocean, which has its own natural harbour carved within its land.
+I set off, travelling to Faroe Islands, stopping along to see the wildly picturesque places such as Gásadalur, which is where you will find the Mulafossur Waterfall, to Gjógv, a lovely little village enclosed by mountains and ocean, which has its own natural harbour carved within its land.
 From there I ventured to the calm and beautiful Saksun, where the light danced along the mountain tops, Fusi the collie awaited me at the top of the hill for some play time and where horses with braids in their manes grazed among the hills.
 I also made short ferry ride over to Kalsoy to find the Kallur lighthouse set amongst the cliffs.

 One of the most memorable times from my 10 days exploring the islands however, was when I found myself on Mykines, the westernmost point of the 18 islands that make up The Faroes.
 It is a small yet spectacular island, with fewer than 20 people in its tiny, picturesque village.
 Cute and historic houses with turf roofs run next to a stream running down from the mountains.
 Mykines is known to have a special light.
 Artist Sámal Joensen-Mikines grew up on the island and become internationally recognised for portraying this light in his artwork.
 The Faroese say those who live on the island always have a suntan.
 I believe them.
 The light was blinding upon my arrival.